BIO 101. TOPICS IN GENERAL BIOLOGY 3 sh

-In this course students investigate the causes, rates and implications of evolutionary change in biological systems.
+In this course, students investigate the causes, rates and implications of evolutionary change in biological systems.
 Evolution by natural selection is the unifying theory of biology linking phenomena that occur at many different levels of biological organization.
 Thus, natural selection is studied in depth.
 Other topics include speciation, rates of molecular change, causes of mass extinctions and sexual selection.
 Three lecture hours, one laboratory per week.
-Prerequisites: BIO 112 and BIO 114.
+Prerequisites: BIO 212, 214 and 245.
 Offered spring of odd-numbered years.

 BIO 346.
 WETLANDS ECOLOGY AND MANAGEMENT 4 sh

 This course will present the biological, chemical and physical properties of wetland ecosystems in North America.
 Topics will include hydrology, biogeochemistry, biological adaptations, ecology and functional aspects of wetlands.
 Principles behind wetland classification, delineation and management will also be introduced.
 This class will maintain a strong field component involving field techniques, monitoring and evaluation of wetlands.
 At least two weekend field trips, involving rigorous scientific inquiry will be required.
 Prerequisites: BIO 231 or ENS 215 or permission of Instructor.
 (BIO 346 is cross-listed with ENS 346).